 January, 4.
 Birth of Isaac Pitman, inventor of Pitman Shorthand (died in 1897).

 January, 28.
 Jane Austen’s novel Pride and Prejudice is published.
+It contains what will become one of the most famous opening lines in English literature.

 February, 7.
 Charles Dickens’s 1st birthday.